erdavids/Game-Ideas/README.md

 ## Invincible Platformer
 The player is invincible as long as they don't move.
 Light idea but maybe someone else can come up with something.

-## Tetris Building Optimization
-An idea I really like, the idea is that each block of a tetrimino (made up of 4 blocks) is a room with some kind of purpose.
-Maybe a room is either residential, commercial, or industrial, similar to city builder games.
-As you play tetris, the placement and proximity of the individual blocks affect the overall score or funds.
-Essentially two games in one where you're playing Tetris and optimizing the buildings placement.

 ## Puzzle Platformer Document
 Some kind of paper or set of instructions that define the behavior of a small platformer.
 Only some of the instructions can be moved and edited, so maybe the solution to a level may not be as intuitive as they seem.